List of sporting events affected by the coronavirus pandemic

 The Asian Cup in Tainan, Taiwan on March 8 has been postponed.

-The World Cup in Sarasota-Bradenton, Florida on March 22 has been postponed.
+The World Cup in Sarasota-Bradenton, Florida on March 22 has been canceled.

-The World Cup in New Plymouth, New Zealand, from March 28 to 29, has been postponed.
+The World Cup in New Plymouth, New Zealand on March 28 and 29 has been canceled.

 The World Cup in Brasilia, Brazil, from April 3 to 5 has been postponed.